Graphs

 Construction

 Construct a graph on nverts vertices and no edges.
-T indicates whether the graph should be Directed or Undirected.
+T indicates whether the graph should be Directed, Undirected or Mixed.

 Examples